AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/content-formats.md

 ---
-group: admin-style-guide
-subgroup: Writing and Content
-title: Admin Content Formats
+title: Content formats | Commerce Admin Development
-menu_title: Content Formats
-menu_order: 7
-menu_node:
-functional_areas:
-  - Content
+description:
 ---

+# Content formats

-For more specifics, use the [Magento Glossary](https://glossary.magento.com/).
+For more specifics, use the [Glossary](https://glossary.magento.com/).
 If an item is not found, refer to the Associated Press (AP) Stylebook on first reference, and the Microsoft Manual of Style on second reference.

 ## Abbreviations

 Avoid the following:

-*  **Abbreviations for months and URLs.**  For details, see the [Dates]({{ page.baseurl }}/design-styleguide/number-formats/number-formats.html#dates-and-times) section in Number Formats.
+*  **Abbreviations for months and URLs.**  For details, see the [Dates](number-formats.md#dates-and-times) section in Number Formats.

 *  **Non-English words and abbreviations.** These are difficult to translate, and some users might be unfamiliar with them.